 Aluminium ion and Graphene: Future (Coin cells 2021, Automotive 2024-2025).

 Batteries do not have to use lithium as the electron donor metal.
 Lithium is the lightest metal, and with the smallest size atom, but lithium atoms only have a single outer shell electron per atom, and thus only allow a +1 charge.
-Aluminium, although a larger and heavier atom, has 3 outer shell electrons, not one, and this gives aluminium the potential for a +3 charge, which it turns out results in even greater energy density than with lithium.
+Aluminium, although a larger and heavier atom, has 3 outer shell electrons, not one, and this gives aluminium the potential for a +3 charge, which it turns out can result in even greater energy density than with lithium.
+Plus lithium is so reactive, the batteries are normally made from lithium compounds, rather than lithium metal.

 There are a variety of projects to deliver aluminium batteries, eg: